 - Being mobile-friendly

-You want to incorporate all of these to get the best results of your SEO practices.
+You want to incorporate all of these to get the best results from your SEO practices.

 Off-Page SEO Strategies

-There are many ways to signal to Google–and potential clients–that your website and business are relevant, authoritative, and trustworthy.
+There are many ways to signal to Google – and to potential clients – that your website and business are relevant, authoritative, and trustworthy.
+How?

-- Having your business website listed in the major digital directories
+- Have your business website listed in the major digital directories & local listings

 These all communicate your website’s value to Google and can increase your ranking.
 You also want to include these elements of a solid off-page optimization strategy: